facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Continuity is an important part of a long-term advisory relationship.

-Key decisions, assumptions, and the coordination framework guiding your retirement income are documented and maintained so support can continue if I’m temporarily unavailable.
-Arrangements are also in place to ensure clients remain supported should an unexpected situation arise.
+Key decisions, assumptions, and coordination records are documented and maintained so support can continue if I am temporarily unavailable.
+Arrangements are also in place to help ensure clients remain supported should an unexpected situation arise.

 How do you measure progress or success?